 The instrument has a small permanent magnet d.c. generator developing 500 V DC.
 (Other models have 100, 250, 1,000 or 2,500 V generators).
 The generator is hand-driven, through gearing and a centrifugally controlled clutch which slips at a predetermined speed so that a steady voltage can be obtained.

 The guard terminal (if fitted) acts as a shunt to remove the connected element from the measurement.
 In other words, it allows you to be selective in evaluating certain specific components in a large piece of electrical equipment.
 For example consider a two core cable with a sheath.
 As the diagram shows there are three resistances to be considered.
 If we measure between core B and sheath without a connection to the guard terminal some current will pass from B to A and from A to the sheath.
 Our measurement would be low.
 By connecting the guard terminal to A the two cable cores will be at very nearly the same potential and thus the shunting effect is eliminated.

 Other insulation testers work on the same principle though the voltage required may be obtained from a battery operated inverter or a motor driven generator.
 For more information on Evershed and Vignoles early insulation testing equipment see: here.

 Combined Continuity and Insulation Testers Evershed & Vignoles also made combined units housed in the same casings as the Series 1, 2 and 3 housings.
 The Series 3 Mk111 tester incorporated an AC generator and a rectifier.

 This is a series 3 combined instrument which seems to have been specifically made for the Hoover company.(image provided by Wayne Sharman)

-This is a low voltage ohmmeter of similar
+This is a low voltage ohmmeter [in my collection] of

 construction to the "Wee" Megger for more information click here.